 - Koh Rong Samloem and especially Saracen Bay!
 Just wonderful !
 A heavenly place!
 One of the most beautiful beach seen during our world tour!

-- Angkor Temple and the history around it, above all, amazing landscapes such as Indiana Jones or Tomb Raider movies
+- The temples of Angkor and the history around the temples, but above all we believe in film landscapes such as Indiana Jones or Tomb Raider.

-- Waste literally everywhere, except in touristy places we stayed.
-That is the good part, but it's really shocking even after visiting: Laos, Indonesia, Montenegro which already have waste management problems .
-The smell of garbages in your nose happens very often, even in the capital Phnom Penh where we spent only one day and half.
+- Waste literally everywhere, except for highly touristy places, Siam Reap, Kampot, Koh Rong Samloem.
+Which is good, but it's really more shocking than all the countries we visited before: Laos, Indonesia, Montenegro.
+This smell of garbage takes your nose very often, even in the capital Phnom Penh where we spent only one day.

 - The passage through Sihanoukville mandatory to go to the islands, big city unpleasant!